debezium/debezium/RELEASING.md

 # Releasing Debezium

 The Debezium project uses Maven for its build system, relying up on the _release_ plugin to most of the work.

-This document describes the steps required to perform a release.
+The release process is automated by means of a parameterized [Jenkins job](https://github.com/debezium/debezium/blob/master/jenkins-jobs/release.yaml), that takes the required information as an input (release version etc.) and performs most of the required tasks.
+Refer to [Automated Release](#automated-release) below for the details.

+The following describes the individual steps of the release process, which may be useful for updating the automated pipeline or in case a manual release is necessary.

 ## Verify Jira issues